FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Introduction

 Ever had issues launching or running Windows games or applications under Wine?
-If the answer is "Yes", then try the scripts I made; it should solve most issues you may encounter.
-And in case my script did make your experience worse, then feel free to create an issue here on GitHub so I can help you out.
+If the answer is "Yes", then try the scripts I made, it should solve most issues you may encounter.

-Although I made the script primarily for games, this can help application compatibility as well.
-Adobe apps use some DirectX for rendering, and some programs are written using .NET.
-So feel free to try it out in that use case as well.

-Feel free to donate if you like my work or if I was of any help to you!

 ## Description